zama-ai/concrete/docs/dev/explanation/float-fusing.md

 This function `quantized_sin` is not strictly supported as is by the compiler as there are floating point intermediate values.
 However, when looking at the function globally we can see we have a single integer input and a single integer output.
 As we know the input range we can compute a table to represent the whole computation for each input value, which can later be lowered to a PBS in the FHE world.

-Any computation where there is a single variable integer input and a single integer output can be replaced by an equivalent table look-up.
+Any computation where there is a single variable integer input and a single integer output can be replaced by an equivalent table lookup.

 The `quantized_sin` graph of operations: